 There are also a number of books that teach active birth skills for labour, one written by a physiotherapist ‘Juju Sundin’s Birth Skills with Sarah Macleod’ has long been a favourite of many antenatal educators.

-Your physiotherapist at myPhysioSA for her is a great source of information on all things pregnancy-related, as well as postnatal recovery, remember that knowledge is power and please ask away!
+Your physiotherapist at myPhysioSA for her is a great source of information on all things pregnancy-related, as well as postnatal recovery classes, remember that knowledge is power and please ask away!

 by myPhysioSA for her Women’s Health Physiotherapist and Director Kate Phillips.